Find a Title

 Step 2: Choose a title from the list.

 Step 3: Under your chosen title, click a database name that shows the dates you need.
 Follow the links to the full text.
 On the detailed record page you may have an option to select the year/date and volume/issue to browse articles or you may choose to search all issues for a topic or keyword.

-When a title is available in paper, CD-ROM or microform only, you will see a link to the Roberts University Library Holdings link.
+When a title is available in the library in paper or microform, you will see a link to Oral Roberts University Library Holdings link.
 This will take you to the title record in the library catalog, which lists dates/issues held in the Library.
-To get the jornal, record the call number and retrieve it from the Periodicals area, LRC-4th floor.
+To get the journal, record the call number and retrieve it from the Periodicals area, LRC-4th floor.

 Remember, the Publication Finder is used to find periodicals, not articles.

 Periodicals in Individual Databases

 In a database, such as opens new windowATLA Religion Database with ATLASerials, use the "Publications" link in the top menu to search or browse the list of periodicals in that database.
 Options include search, view and limit searches to publications.
 Remember that each database has a limited number of selected titles.

 Searching the Library Catalog